isberg/fsharp-event-modeling/README.md

 Run `dotnet run --project samples/TranslationApp/TranslationApp.fsproj` to start two services where increment events from the `Counter` category are translated into `Increment` commands for the `Mirror` category.

+### Running the InventoryApp sample

+Run `dotnet run --project samples/InventoryApp/InventoryApp.fsproj` to start a minimal inventory service that demonstrates all four patterns with an automatic reorder workflow.